-The licensee’s programs and procedures demonstrate minimize the potential for contamination of the facility describe .
-Review the processes used by the licensee to assess the completeness of contamination control measures (e.g., single walled buried piping containing radioactive material, below grade building penetrations, components such as valves, pipes or fittings containing radioactive material located outside of SSCs, SSCs that were not previously identified as containing radioactive material).
+Assess how the licensee’s programs and procedures address potential sources of contamination.
+The licensee’s programs and procedures should demonstrate it has taken measures to minimize the potential for contamination of the facility as described in the FSAR.
+Review the processes used by the licensee to assess the completeness of contamination control measures (e.g., single walled buried piping containing radioactive material, below grade building penetrations, components such as valves, pipes or fittings containing radioactive material located outside of SSCs, and SSCs that were not previously identified as containing radioactive material).

 Evaluate how the licensee’s programs and procedures identify SSCs that contain, or could contain, radioactive material, for where there is only a single barrier between the SSC and the environment.
 Examine the licensee’s list of SSCs that contain, or could reasonably be expected to contain, radioactive material.
-Examine at least high activity concentration, potentially low volume and at least low activity concentration potentially high volume potential leakage sources.
+Examine at least one high activity concentration, potentially low volume and at least one low activity concentration potentially high volume potential leakage sources.

-The licensee’s programs and procedures identify those SSCs containing radioactive material where the failure of a single barrier could result in inadvertent or unintentional contamination of ground water or native soil (e.g., refueling water storage tanks, if outdoors or part of an outside wall adjacent to the ground; spent fuel pools; spent fuel pool leak detection systems; outdoor tanks; outdoor storage of contaminated equipment; buried piping; retention ponds or basins or reservoirs; and lines carrying steam).
+The licensee’s programs and procedures should identify those SSCs containing radioactive material where the failure of a single barrier could result in inadvertent or unintentional contamination of ground water or native soil (e.g., refueling water storage tanks, if outdoors or part of an outside wall adjacent to the ground; spent fuel pools; spent fuel pool leak detection systems; outdoor tanks; outdoor storage of contaminated equipment; buried piping; retention ponds or basins or reservoirs; and lines carrying steam).
 See IE Bulletin No. 80-10, “Contamination of Non-Radioactive System and Resulting Potential for Unmonitored, Uncontrolled Release of Radioactivity to Environment,” for more information about systems that could become contaminated.
-The licensee’s programs and procedures describe the methods and processes to be used to provide early detection of leakage from these SSCs (e.g.,.
+The licensee’s programs and procedures should also describe the methods and processes to be used to provide early detection of leakage from these SSCs (e.g., sentinel wells).

-Evaluate how the licensee’s programs and procedures identify and interface with other licensee programs used to provide reasonable assurance that radioactive material will not reach ground water.
+Evaluate how the licensee’s programs and procedures identify and interface with other licensee programs (e.g., buried piping program, in-service inspection, preventive maintenance, surveillance, etc.) are used to provide reasonable assurance that radioactive material will not reach ground water.
 Where available, select at least two SSCs per each of the other programs used.

 Evaluate how the licensee’s programs and procedures include methods for identifying and incorporating enhancements for radioactive material leakage prevention or leakage detection.

-The licensee’s programs and procedures identify how enhancements for identifying potential sources of leakage, leakage prevention, and leakage detection are to be identified and included into the program.
+The licensee’s programs and procedures should identify how enhancements for identifying potential sources of leakage, leakage prevention, and leakage detection are to be identified and included into the program.

 Evaluate how the licensee’s programs and procedures incorporate methods for establishing the list of stakeholders, keeping the stakeholder list current, and soliciting stakeholder input.
 Examine the licensee’s stakeholder list.
 Where available, select at least two additions to the list and at least two deletions from the list.

-Where stakeholder cohorts have been established (e.g., a cohort for establishing sampling criteria, a cohort for notifications of leaks or spills etc.), the licensee’s programs and procedures specify the criteria for determining cohort members, and when the cohorts are to be used.
+Where stakeholder cohorts have been established (e.g., a cohort for establishing sampling criteria, a cohort for notifications of leaks or spills etc.), the licensee’s programs and procedures should specify the criteria for determining cohort members, and when the cohorts are to be used.

-Evaluate how the licensee’s programs and procedures document and evaluate deviations from the guidance contained within NEI and .
+Evaluate how the licensee’s programs and procedures document and evaluate deviations from the guidance contained within NEI and EPRI guidance documents.
 Where available, examine at least two licensee identified deviations from the guidance documents.

-The licensee’s programs and procedures identify how the implemented programs deviate from that described in the relevant guidance documents.
-Where deviations exist, the licensee’s programs and procedures include evaluations of the alternate methods that demonstrate continued compliance with the underlying regulatory bases.
+The licensee’s programs and procedures should identify how the implemented programs deviate from that described in the relevant guidance documents.
+Where deviations exist, the licensee’s programs and procedures should include evaluations of the alternate methods that demonstrate continued compliance with the underlying regulatory bases.

 Inspection Requirement: